dotnet/AspNetCore.Docs/aspnetcore/security/authentication/individual.md

 * Don't contain authentication code.

 <a name="win"></a>
-## Windows authentication
+## Windows Authentication

-Windows authentication is specified for new web apps in the .NET Core CLI with the `-au Windows` option.
+Windows Authentication is specified for new web apps in the .NET Core CLI with the `-au Windows` option.
 In Visual Studio, the **Change Authentication** dialog provides the **Windows Authentication** options.

-If Windows authentication is selected, the app will be configured to use the Windows authentication IIS module.
-Windows authentication is intended for Intranet web sites.
+If Windows Authentication is selected, the app is configured to use the [Windows Authentication IIS module](xref:host-and-deploy/iis/modules).
+Windows Authentication is intended for Intranet web sites.

 ## Additional resources